HestHub/nix-config/blog.md

 here we can se a couple of intreseting things:

-Nix the language - its the language we use to describe our derivations. its a fully functional language, so everything is done using expressions, so great if you feel functional yourself, otherwise its something to get used to.

 we have a set of different domains that we configure in this file, first a couple that get configured during the installation, and that ill leave as is: